capitalone/rubicon-ml/docs/source/index.rst

   dash_
 * And a process for sharing a selected subset of logged data with collaborators or reviewers that leverages intake_

+To see each of these parts in action, visit the `Quick Look`_!

 Workflow
 ========